drffej/webusb.arduino/README.md

 3. Reconnecting on Browser refresh (if paired)
 4. Disconnecting and reconnecting if the device is unplugged from the USB port

-This works on Windows 10 hardware and will update when I have tested this on the Mac.
+This works on Windows 10 hardware and on a Mac.

 Compatible Hardware
 -------------------